 - Income tax is charged on the income of an individual from various sources i.e. salary, house property, capital gains, business/profession and other sources.
 As against this, wealth tax is levied on an individual or household’s wealth.

 Therefore, income is something that a person gets in return for the work performed or money invested by him.
 On the other hand, the wealth of a person is something that helps him/her to survive for some days without working.
-Income is the only source that can help in the creation of wealth, so it can be said that wealth yields income.
+Income is the only source that can help in the creation of wealth, so it can be said that income yields wealth.